r4ruk/openrelik-pipeline/README.md

 curl -X POST -F "file=@/path/to/your/triage.zip" -F "filename=triage.zip" http://localhost:5000/api/plaso/upload
 ```

-You can view your timelines at `http://localhost`.
+You can view your timelines at `http://localhost` (or the IP you provided if deploying in the cloud).

 ------------------------------
 > [!IMPORTANT]